cuervodelviento/driver.sdk_go/doc/config-schemas/getAlarmZoneStatus.md

-# Get Current Video Resolution By Channel
+# Get gets the status of a zone

 ## Descripcion